scottbez1/splitflap/README.md

 The `generate_2d.py` script interacts with the `projection_renderer` module by first using it to determine the number of subcomponents to render, then runs OpenSCAD to export each component to an SVG file.
 It does some post-processing on the SVG output (notably adds "mm" to the document dimensions), and then combines all components into the single `combined.svg` output.

-Once the `combined.svg` file is generated, you'll want to manually remove a couple redundant cut lines that are shared by multiple adjacent pieces, to save time/cost when cutting.
+Once the `combined.svg` file is generated, you'll want to double-check there aren't any redundant cut lines that are shared by multiple adjacent pieces, to save time/cost when cutting.
+They should be detected automatically (and highlighted in red in the rendering above), but it doesn't hurt to double-check.
 In Inkscape, select the "Edit paths by nodes" tool and select an edge to delete - the endpoints should turn blue.
 Then click "Delete segment between two non-endpoint nodes", and repeat this for all other redundant cut lines.

 Latest (Experimental!)
 Laser Cut Vector File: [svg](https://s3.amazonaws.com/splitflap-travis/branches/master/3d_laser_vector.svg)
 (In order to get the design laser-cut from Ponoko, you'll need to copy all of the shapes from that file into one of [Ponoko's templates](http://www.ponoko.com/starter-kits/inkscape))